 The City of San Jose said it had been legally sanctioned to terminate Z&L Properties’ involvement in the projects after the developer had broken the terms of its development agreement.

-The move by the city comes just over a year after the US unit of the mainland giant made an out-of-court settlement for $250,000 following a probe into forced labour on another of its downtown San Jose developments, a 640-unit residential complex formerly known as Silvery Towers.
+The move by the city comes just over a year after Zhang Li’s US company made an out-of-court settlement for $250,000 following a probe into forced labour on another of its downtown San Jose developments, a 640-unit residential complex formerly known as Silvery Towers and now known as 188 St James.

 San Jose Looking for a Replacement